Wednesday, October 04, 2006

-Our first subject matter for the research canons project is Civil Procedure.
-(See here for a discussion of the research canons project.)
-Please comment on the books and articles that are essential to a new academic in the field.
-There will be a separate category for Federal Courts/Civil Rights.
+Our next subject matters for the research canons project are Federal Courts and Civil Rights Law.
+(See here for a discussion of the research canons project, including some newly added categories, dates, and links to previous installments.)
+Please comment on the books and articles that are essential to a new academic in these fields.

 TrackBack URL for this entry: